 But that’s not all your home insurance legal cover can help with – it also covers:

-The Coronavirus pandemic has changed life for all of us in one way or another, and unfortunately for some people, legal issues are an all-too-real consequence of this.
+The Coronavirus pandemic has brought uncertainty to every aspect of modern life, from health and social worries to financial and employment instability.
+And unfortunately for some people, legal issues are an all-too-real consequence of this.

 Family Legal Protection can help if you:

 Take a look at some real-life case studies of how Family Legal Protection can help take care of you and your family in situations beyond Coronavirus, too.

 In this example, our customer asked a local contractor to carry out some work on their home including installing a new boiler and heating system, skylights, and a new garage roof.

 It turned out the contractor wasn’t Gas Safe registered, the skylight in the utility room was fitted incorrectly so it leaked, and the new garage roof installation wasn’t up to scratch.

 Our customer tried several ways to work out a solution with the contractor but was unsuccessful.
 They then made a claim on their FLP cover and a solicitor was appointed.